Peak District, Derbyshire Holiday July 1999 - page 1

 Well dressings take place in most villages in the Peak District

-National Park during the summer and attract many visitors, as did this
+National Park during the summer and attracts many visitors, as did this

 one in Buxton.